Quick Take

 Boxachi and Children

 Boxachis are adaptable and do well with singles or in a family home.
-However, they are not great pets for young children.
-They can get aggressive when provoked, and this can include tugging on their ears, or pulling their fur, or tails.
+However, they are not great pets for young children. they can get aggressive when provoked by actions such as tugging on their ears, pulling their fur, or pulling their tails.

-But, they are great with older children and will be loyal to a fault.
+But they are great with older children and will be extremely loyal.
 So, your kids will have a shadow wherever they go.
 They are great outdoorsy dogs who love going on hikes and aren’t afraid of loud noises.

 Dogs Similar to the Boxachi

 The Boxachi is definitely one of a kind, and it’s hard to compare them to other breeds.
-However, there are several breeds that are similar in size.
+However, several breeds are similar in size, like:

 - Mini Yorkshire Aussie